 Multi-Track Song recorder can record up to 4 sounds and overlay it over each other.
 MTSR has a simple UI, the main page has 4 rows of recording icons and you begin with recording one by one.
 These files are then combined and can be edited to play at definite time intervals or at the start.

-Exporting is easy and you can send through the email, iTunes or Dropbox.
+Exporting is easy and you can send it through email, iTunes, or Dropbox.
 You also get a metronome that you can use to sync the beats of your track.

 Download Multi-Track Song Recorder (free, in-app Purchases)